 - Dates of entering and leaving Croatia

-NOTE: Registration closes 7 June for attendees not in need of a Croatian VISA, but those from countries where a VISA is required registration closes 15 April.
-Further details on applying for a Croatian visa are provided in the this document.
+NOTE: Registration closes 7 June for attendees not in need of a Croatian VISA.
+But, those from countries where a VISA is required registration closes 15 April.
+Further details on applying for a Croatian visa are provided here.